gcallah/hambone/chaps/chap1.md

 "And you believe him?"

-"Why shouldn't I believe him?"
+"Why I wouldn't believe him?"

-"Camellia, baby, you yound and innocent.
-You have any idea how many black girls found themselves in a whole world of trouble 'cause they believed the promises some white boy made them?"
+"Camellia, baby, you sweet and young and innocent.
+You have any idea how many black girls found themselves in a whole world of trouble 'cause they believed the promises some white boy made to 'em?"

 "But daddy, Hampton ain't like that!"